Thibka/multiloader/README.md

         repeat: true // optional.
 Default is false.
 Set to true to use THREE.RepeatWrapping },

+    // Images
+    bird: {
+        type: 'image',
+        path: 'path/to/file.jpg' // use require if webpack },

     // JSON
     cat: {
         type: 'json',